 Use a Good Olive Oil

-Play with Flavor.
+Play with Flavor

 What to Do with Leftovers

+Refrigerate or freeze leftover focaccia.
+Wrap it tightly in plastic wrap, then in foil.
+Keep in the refrigerator up to 2 days and in the freezer for about a month.
 Day old bread can be toasted and used as croutons for a salad – You could always throw them on top of our Easy Caesar Salad Recipe.
 Another option is to cut into cubes and use in a bread pudding or strata.

 Recipe updated, originally posted January 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne

 Easy Focaccia Bread Recipe with Garlic and Herbs

 Our focaccia recipe is very simple to make – no fancy equipment is needed at all.
 The secret to the best focaccia is a great tasting olive oil.
 Since there is quite a bit used, the bread really takes on the flavor.
 You don’t need to spend lots of money, just use an olive oil you love.
 For the herbs, we love a combination of thyme and rosemary, but you could use whatever herbs you love – fresh or dried.
 Or, omit the garlic and herbs all together and use plain olive oil instead.